myduino/Hibiscus-Sense-Arduino/Exercise_14_IoT_FavoriotMQTTS/README.md

 ## Extra Information

-You can get Favoriot CAcertificate using MQTTS protocol and more information from the link below: https://www.favoriot.com/mqtt-for-embedded-devices-now-supported-by-favoriot/
+You can get Favoriot CAcertificate using MQTTS protocol and more information from the link here: https://www.favoriot.com/mqtt-for-embedded-devices-now-supported-by-favoriot/

 ## Sending Data to Favoriot using secure MQTT protocol